xperterra/CA-Core/source/pages/general-guidance.md

 ### Across Platform Searches

-US Core servers are not required to resolve full URLs that are external to their environment.
+ servers are not required to resolve full URLs that are external to their environment.

 ### Guidance on limiting the number of search results